ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 within this specification.
 The "Reference" column refers to the specification where the semantics for the attribute value can be found.

-A default and vendor-agnostic set of transaction entity attributes is defined in this section.

-These attribute types MAY be contained within a transaction entity; i.e. an entity identified by `id-pkix-evidence-entity-transaction`.

 | Attribute       | AttributeValue  | Reference    | Multiple? | OID                                               |
 | ---             | ---             | ---          | ---       | ---                                               |